 Sleep, baby, sleep, or so the poem goes.
 Chances are if you are a parent, the simplicity and ease of the poem can be frustrating to say the very least.
 When you add adoption to the mix, your child’s recipe for sleep can seem like an endless quest of trials and tribulations.
 From natural methods, melatonin, music, or tips from the all-too-well-meaning communities we live in, finding the magic sleep strategy can be our all-time goal in life.

 My son is 9 months old.
 At 5 months old, as a mother who was the only parent waking up to feed our ever-growing child, I decided my mental health was destined for destruction.
 I began my own quest for any saving grace in the sleep department.
 As I slew the sleeping dragons, I thought of my own mother and father.
 My parents were foster care parents in the state of California for over a decade.
-I came to them from foster care at a young age of just 3 months old.
+I came to them from foster care at the young age of just 3 months old.

 Sleep never seemed to find me.
 I was diagnosed with insomnia.
 I had sleep therapists, physical therapists, and speech therapists as a child.
 Nighttime routines and a full eight hours of sleep were critical for me during these times.
 Growing brains need to have enough sleep for their development and growth.